 Removing Continental Beaded Edge or Folding Tires

-If you have a favorite in the range of continental bike tires on the bike that you can’t live without, then let us know and we may add it to the list.
+If you have a favourite in the range of continental bike tires on the bike that you can’t live without, then let us know and we may add it to the list.
 We can’t obviously cover off every style here so just picked the ones we feel are top quality for the money.

 You can view the full range of Continental tires and tubes here on Amazon.
 Why Amazon – best prices we can find online today.